 Our first stop after this was to take in the breathtaking views that Benbulben has to offer.
 This lavish mountain range is like no other and we got as close as we could to check out the breathtaking peaks.

-Our last stop of the day is beautiful Tullan where Conor is going to get his surfboards out and show us some moves.
+Our last stop of the day is beautiful Tullan in Donegal where Conor is going to get his surfboards out and show us some moves.
 And it was awesome to see Conor in action, tackling and gliding along huge waves.
 One might say it was pretty jaw-dropping.

 Our time with Conor in stunning Sligo was quite unforgettable.
 We were treated to some absolutely insane views, some great chat with Conor and a wonderful drive in the Ford Ranger Raptor, which navigated the winding roads and off-track wonderfully.